 Have at least one member who can deal with allergic reactions

-The government run Food Standards Agency also have a free-to-access allergen training course on their website.
+The government run Food Standards Agency have a helpful and free-to-access allergen training course on their website.

-Accredited allergen training is also available from JACS Ltd, specialists in catering allergen practice and founded by respected allergen advisor Jacqui McPeake.
+Accredited allergen training is also available from JACS Ltd. Founded by respected allergen advisor Jacqui McPeake, they specialise in catering-specific allergen practices.

 Signage & Display